How Does it Work?

 Each mediation is different, and the process can be adapted to meet the needs, preferences, strengths, and weaknesses of the parties.
 Typically, mediation includes the following steps:

-- Introduction: I will explain the mediation process and the roles and responsibilities of the parties.
+- Introduction: In a joint session, I will explain the mediation process and the roles and responsibilities of the parties.
 This is often done in a group setting, but it can be done individually.

 - Opening statements: Each party will have the opportunity to make an opening statement to explain their perspective on the dispute.
 This is optional, and if you choose not to do this, it will not affect the success of the mediation.